-The following photographs are a collection that I have taken around the yard and I will share a bit more information about this brilliant species of bird.
+The following photographs are a collection that I have taken around the yard and I will share a few interesting facts about this brilliant species of bird.

 Blue jays are a large songbird with a crest that may be raised or lowered according to the bird’s mood.
 These birds are between 9 and 12 inches in length.
 The males and females are almost identical, but the male is slightly larger.
 Observers may be able to distinguish between the sexes based on behavior.

 The plumage of the blue jay is a lavender-blue to mid-blue in the crest, back, wings, and tail and its face is white.
 The underside is off-white and the neck is collared with black that extends to the sides of its head.
 The primary feathers of the wings and tail are strongly barred with black, sky-bluish and white spots.
 The bill, legs and eyes are all black.